hbokh/awesome-saltstack/README.md

 * [Vagrant & SaltStack Quickstart Tutorial](http://hittaruki.info/post/vagrant-saltstack-tutorial/) - Getting started with SaltStack and Vagrant.
 * [Salt-API, A Crash Course](http://www.thereluctanttecchie.com/salt_api_a_crash_course/) - Get a barebones salt-api proof of concept up and running.
 * [SaltStack: Keeping Salt Pillar data encrypted using GPG](http://fabianlee.org/2016/10/18/saltstack-keeping-salt-pillar-data-encrypted-using-gpg/) - On secure encryption/decryption of pillar data.
+* [Secure Pillar in SaltStack with GPG](https://gijs.io/2017/02/28/secure-pillar-data-in-saltstack-with-gpg/) - Encrypting your pillar data can be done with GPG.
-* [Getting Started with SaltStack - Part 1](http://blog.infracloud.io/saltstack-tutorial-part-1/) -  simple setup and play around on the command line.
+* [Getting Started with SaltStack - Part 1](http://blog.infracloud.io/saltstack-tutorial-part-1/) -  Simple setup and play around on the command line.
-* [Getting Started with SaltStack - Part 2](http://blog.infracloud.io/saltstack-tutorial-part-2/) - write a complete module for installing and configure a web server.
+* [Getting Started with SaltStack - Part 2](http://blog.infracloud.io/saltstack-tutorial-part-2/) - Write a complete module for installing and configure a web server.
-* [SaltStack Examples](https://www.unixmen.com/saltstack-examples/) - will teach you some of default functions in a quick way.
+* [SaltStack Examples](https://www.unixmen.com/saltstack-examples/) - Will teach you some of default functions in a quick way.

 ## Code

-* [zulily/alkali](https://github.com/zulily/alkali) - a collections of SaltStack states and pillar data that provide just the basics for provisioning Linux instances that may be built upon.
+* [zulily/alkali](https://github.com/zulily/alkali) - A collections of SaltStack states and pillar data that provide just the basics for provisioning Linux instances that may be built upon.
-* [zulily/buoyant](https://github.com/zulily/buoyant) - leverages docker to provide an alternative to VM-centric SaltStack development environments.
+* [zulily/buoyant](https://github.com/zulily/buoyant) - Leverages docker to provide an alternative to VM-centric SaltStack development environments.

 ## Books